project-chip/matter.js/packages/matter-node.js/README.md

 > This package requires Node 16+ for the required Crypto primitives

-This package can be used in two ways:
-* As library as basis for Node.js based implementation of Matter Device and controller functionality
+This package is meant to be used as library as basis for Node.js based implementation of Matter Device and controller functionality

-* As a basic CLI reference implementation of a Matter Device and Controller (might be split in own package soon)
+A basic CLI reference implementation of a Matter Device and Controller (might be split in own package soon) is available in the [matter-node.js-examples](../matter-node.js-examples/README.md) package.

 For questions on how to use or pair Matter devices or controllers please refer to the [base package Readme](../../README.md#pairing-and-usage-information)!
 Especially for Google special steps are needed and mostly Hub devices are needed.

-## Using as Library

 ## Exported functionality
 This library enhances Matter.js and implements the needed native functionality using Node.js 16+ as platform.
 The library exports the added Node.js specific implementations and also the core Matter protocol functionality as well as some helper functions as named exports.